Rolleander/yoyo_mirror/README.rst

 Yoyo database migrations
 ========================

-Yoyo is a database schema migration tool.
-You write database migrations as Python scripts containing raw SQL statements or Python functions.
+Yoyo-migrations is a database schema migration tool.
+Database migrations can be written as SQL files or Python scripts.

 What does yoyo-migrations do?
 -----------------------------

 As your database application evolves, changes to the database schema may be required.
-Yoyo lets you write migration scripts in Python containing SQL statements to migrate your database schema to a new version.
+Yoyo lets you write migration scripts in raw SQL or Python containing SQL statements to migrate your database schema to a new version.

 A simple migration script looks like this: